april-gillespie/Data_For_Dinner_2026/README.md

 Food insecurity impacts families and diminishes quality of life.
 Families face an uneven menu of limited access, unaffordability, and undernourishment.
 We need community-driven solutions that deliver equitable food and nourishment for all.

-The final project focuses on local communities and policy makers: families, farmers and home growers, farmers markets, fishers, and town, county, state, and federal government.
+The stakeholders are  local communities and policy makers: families, farmers and home growers, farmers markets, fishers, and town, county, state, and federal government.

 ![United States food insecurity definition and map](assets/slide-14-us-food-insecurity.png)

 ## How we approached it

-The team used FAOSTAT food security indicators for global context and Feeding America for U.S. and Alabama context.
+The team used datasets from FAOSTAT and Feeding America for food security indicators for global context and Feeding America for U.S. and Alabama context.
 The presentation describes batch downloads, merged datasets, Excel analysis, cleanup of aggregation differences, MapChart visualizations, and a Tableau Public dashboard.
 Collaboration used GitHub, Google Drive, Google Meet, and Microsoft Teams.

 **Scope note:** During the project, we shifted our focus from food access to food insecurity due to local data limitations.